 What myths and theories have various societies created about their natural environment?
 How have they understood their place in the natural order?
 How have they changed their environment and been changed by it?
 This course explores environmental history, focusing on how humans have interacted with nature over time.
 In environmental history, animals, plants, diseases and climate are actors as much as humans and human institutions.
 We examine case studies from around the world including Asia, Europe and North America in a variety of time periods from ancient to modern.
-Fulfills HU Distribution (2013 curriculum.
-Fulfills the EL requirement (2013 curriculum.
+Fulfills HU and EL requirements.